 We hear a lot about the dangers of consuming too much coffee in our food communications these days.
 Emphasis is placed on disruptions in sleep cycles and the addictive properties of caffeine, but did you know that when drunk in moderation, coffee actually has some health benefits?
 It's true!
 If you drink less than four cups a day or if you just drink coffee occasionally when you're feeling tired or going out with a friend, the coffee you drink could be helping to keep you healthy.
 Here's how:

 Believe it or not, coffee contains antioxidants, just like green tea and blueberries, which have the effect of protecting you from developing certain diseases.
-So while you're sitting at your desk sipping a cup of coffee at Collision Repair Kitchener, you may actually be warding off serious medical conditions like Alzheimer's disease, Type II diabetes, Parkinson's disease, and heart attacks.
+So while you're sitting at your desk sipping a cup of coffee, you may actually be warding off serious medical conditions like Alzheimer's disease, Type II diabetes, Parkinson's disease, and heart attacks.
 Therefore, when taken in moderation coffee may actually be extending your life.

 When you work fulltime it can be hard to maintain a healthy weight with all that good food lying around.
 When you get a craving, instead of hitting the food, drink a cup of coffee instead.
 It will fill you up but will add only two or three calories to your daily intake.
 If you're going to use coffee to help you lose or maintain your weight, however, it's always best not to load it up with fatty cream or sugar, which is full of empty calories that will go to your waistline.